cawasser/rccst/docs/transit.md

 > Note: JSON does NOT include a set literal type, therefore and Clojure sets get converted into just
 > an array/vector and there is no way to have an automated conversion back into a Clojure set.

+## Step 1

+The simplest way to see if we are passing Clojure data is to just modify the existing message sent by bh.rccst.broadcast/broadcast!, namely, let's just add another field ot the message to hold a set of the last 3 values for :i that we've sent.
+See [bh.rccst.broadcast](https://github.com/cawasser/rccst/blob/master/src/clj/bh/rccst/broadcast.clj)